CSCI156/CSCI156-Homework-1/README.md

 ##### def SS():

-Return the social security number as a string in the format XX-XXX-XXXX.
+Return the social security number as a string in the format XXX-XX-XXXX.
 You will have to input these three things separately.
 Make sure to strip of any whitespace characters from the user input.